usgs/gspy/documentation_source/source/examples/Creating_GS_Files/plot_csv_resolve_to_netcdf.rst

 Plotting

 ..
-GENERATED FROM PYTHON SOURCE LINES 67-79
+GENERATED FROM PYTHON SOURCE LINES 67-78

 .. code-block:: default

     # Make a scatter plot of a specific data variable, using GSPy's plotter
     plt.figure()
     new_survey.tabular[0].gs_tabular.scatter('DTM', vmin=30, vmax=50)
-    plt.show()

     # Make a scatter plot of a specific model variable, using GSPy's plotter
     plt.figure()
     new_survey.tabular[1].gs_tabular.scatter('DOI_STANDARD')
     plt.show()